Value Classes and Objects

 The latest early-access build is published at https://jdk.java.net/valhalla/.
 Interested developers are encouraged to download and experiment with it!

-To get started, you can review this short introduction at inside.java, which illustrates some of the new behavior.
+To get started, you can review this short introduction to value classes and objects at inside.java.

 For a more in-depth overview, JEP 401: Value Classes and Objects (Preview) describes the new feature, and detailed language and VM specification changes are available.